D4L1B0R/Cinema/README.md

-🎬 Cinema Reservation System (CLI App)
-Course: Introduction to Programming
-Language: Python
-Semester: 1st
-Academic Year: 2023/2024
-Project Type: Console-based application

-📌 Project Overview
-A terminal-based cinema reservation system that allows users to explore movies, reserve seats, and manage ticket data.
-The application supports multiple user roles with different permissions and functionalities, using a role-based console menu.

-👥 User Roles
-Unregistered Customer

-Can view movie and projection info via search

-Cannot reserve tickets directly; must register or call/visit in person

-Registered Customer

-Can search and reserve tickets for available projection times

-Can cancel reservations and view personal bookings

-Must arrive at least 30 minutes before the show to complete purchase in person

-Seller

-Can reserve and sell tickets to registered or unregistered customers

-Can cancel and manage reservations

-Manager

-Registers new sellers and managers

-Has access to internal reports and system overview

-🔍 Core Features
-User registration, login, logout, profile editing

-Search movies and projection schedules

-Seat availability viewer with selection

-Reservation creation and cancellation

-Role-based console interface (menu per role)

-File-based data persistence using Python’s pickle

-🧠 Technical Highlights
-Language: Python

-Serialization: Used pickle for storing user and system data as objects

-File Handling: Input/output through .txt and .pkl files

-Menu System: Clean CLI interface for each user role

-Validation: Input validation and role-based access control
+# 🎬 Cinema Reservation System (CLI App)

+**Course:** Introduction to Programming
+**Language:** Python
+**Semester:** 1st
+**Academic Year:** 2023/2024
+**Project Type:** Console-based application

+---

+## 📌 Overview

+This is a terminal-based cinema reservation system built in Python.
+The system supports multiple user roles (Customer, Seller, Manager) and allows for complete interaction via a role-based console menu.

+Users can search movies, reserve seats, view available projections, and manage their accounts — all through a structured and interactive terminal interface.

+---

+## 👥 User Roles & Permissions

+### 🧑‍💻 Unregistered Customer
+- View movies and projection schedules
+- Can only reserve tickets through a seller (by phone or in person)

+### 🧑 Registered Customer
+- Log in and reserve/cancel tickets
+- View current reservations
+- Must pay for the ticket at least 30 minutes before the projection by visiting the cinema

+### 💼 Seller
+- Reserve and sell tickets to all customers
+- Edit or cancel existing reservations

+### 🧑‍💼 Manager
+- Register new sellers and managers
+- Access internal system reports

+---

+## 🔍 Features

+- 🔐 User registration, login, logout
+- 🎞️ Movie and projection search
+- 🎟️ Ticket reservation & cancellation
+- 💺 Seat availability lookup
+- 🧾 Role-based menu system
+- 💾 File-based persistence using Python `pickle`
+- ✅ Input validation and user feedback

+---

+## 🛠 Technologies Used

+- **Language:** Python
+- **Persistence:** `pickle` module for object serialization
+- **Storage:** `.pkl` and `.txt` files
+- **Interface:** Text-based (Console UI)